sonyagreen/continuous_deployment_talk/README.md

 This is a story is an example of continuous deployment at GitHub, and something we figured out to do when we have a feature that surprised us with the amount of responses.
 Sometimes, you ship something that you think is going to be easy to support,  you get surprised by the depth and breadth of your users' opinions.

-So, a few months ago, we rolled out a UI change to GitHub Issues.*
+So, a few months ago, we rolled out a UI update to GitHub Issues.*

 Within hours of the deployment, support was getting a steady stream of feedback from users.
 The design team had worked HARD on this.
 They were proud of the design aesthetic.